sebtac/STTS/README.md

 ### Results:

-- Most of the models expected to be fully tested have been tested; when max_count is increased to 30 all exepected conditions are fully tested
+- Most of the models expected to be fully tested have been tested; when max_count is increased to 30 all expected conditions are fully tested
-- The best performing model is the Model(128,15) but this depends on the variablilty of the resutls between models !!!
+- The best performing model is the Model(128,15) but this depends on the variability of the results between models !!!
-  - if you change the line target = (np.random.random())*(cond1_select * cond2_select) to target = (np.random.random())*(cond1_select + cond2_select) the TRUE-Best model will not be chosen every time but it will be a good one with cond1 of 64 or 128!
+  - if you change the line target = (np.random.random())*(cond1_select * cond2_select) to target = (np.random.random())*(cond1_select + cond2_select) the TRUE-Best model will not be chosen every time, but it will be a good one with cond1 of 64 or 128!

 COND1